 Frequency Of Application

-Applying medication too often can cause skin irritation, while too little may not yield results.
+Applying medication too often can cause skin irritation.
+Applying too little may not yield results.
 Always follow your dermatologist’s recommendations and:

-• Read instructions carefully to determine whether the treatment should be used daily or only a few times a week.
+- Read the instructions carefully.
+Determine whether the treatment should be used daily or only a few times a week.

 Timing: Morning Vs. Evening Applications